easybill/easydep/README.md

 ![Build status](https://img.shields.io/github/actions/workflow/status/easybill/easydep/ci.yml)
 ![Release version](https://img.shields.io/github/v/release/easybill/easydep)

-Easydep is a small, simple tool to automatically pull a release from GitHub (using a GitHub app), run a script inside the cloned repository, and symlink to the prepared directory to make it available as the latest release.
+Easydep is a small, HTTP driven & simple tool to automatically clone a repository from GitHub(using a GitHub app), checking out a specific tag, execute a script located inside repository, and symlink to the prepared directory to make it available as the latest release.
+It was also built to allow parallel deployment to multiple servers without one server finishing with one version of the deployment way before the others.

 ### Env Configuration